libdriver/ads1115/CONTRIBUTING.md

    AR := ar
    ```

-7. Dependent libraries are prioritized to use pkg-config to discover and set the environment, and you can also directly set dependent libs and include header file directories.
+7. Dependent libraries are prioritized to use pkg-config to discover and set the environment and you can also directly set dependent libs and include header file directories.

    ```makefile
    # set the packages name